vaishnavihadawale/SQL-Bolt-Queries-Solution/README.md

 Q4 List the next five Pixar movies sorted alphabetically SELECT Title  FROM Movies order by Title asc limit 5 offset 5 ;

+# Lesson 5

+Q1 Find the domestic and international sales for each movie SELECT title, domestic_sales, international_sales FROM movies JOIN boxoffice ON movies.id = boxoffice.movie_id;

+Q2 Show the sales numbers for each movie that did better internationally rather than domestically SELECT id,title,  international_sales FROM movies JOIN boxoffice ON movies.id = boxoffice.movie_id where international_sales>domestic_sales;

+Q3 List all the movies by their ratings in descending order SELECT title,rating from movies join boxoffice on movies.id = boxoffice.movie_id order by rating desc;